-The accompanying condensed consolidated financial statements contain all adjustments (consisting of normal recurring adjustments) necessary to present fairly our consolidated financial position as of May 31, 2024 and February 29, 2024, and the results of our consolidated operations for the interim periods presented.
+The accompanying condensed consolidated financial statements contain all adjustments (consisting of normal recurring adjustments) necessary to present fairly our consolidated financial position as of August 31, 2024 and February 29, 2024, and the results of our consolidated operations for the interim periods presented.
 We follow the same accounting policies when preparing quarterly financial data as we use for preparing annual data.
 These statements should be read in conjunction with the consolidated financial statements and the notes included in our latest annual report on Form 10-K for the fiscal year ended February 29, 2024 ("Form 10-K"), and our other reports on file with the Securities and Exchange Commission (the "SEC").

 When used in these notes, unless otherwise indicated or the context suggests otherwise, references to "the Company", "our Company", "Helen of Troy", "we", "us", or "our" refer to Helen of Troy Limited and its subsidiaries, which are all wholly-owned.
 We refer to our common shares, par value \$ 0.10 per share, as "common stock."
+References to "fiscal" in connection with a numeric year number denotes our fiscal year ending on the last day of February, during the year number listed.
 References to "the FASB" refer to the Financial Accounting Standards Board.
 References to "GAAP" refer to accounting principles generally accepted in the United States of America (the "U.S.").
 References to "ASU" refer to the codification of GAAP in the Accounting Standards Updates issued by the FASB.
 References to "ASC" refer to the codification of GAAP in the Accounting Standards Codification issued by the FASB.

 We incorporated as Helen of Troy Corporation in Texas in 1968 and were reorganized as Helen of Troy Limited in Bermuda in 1994.
 We are a leading global consumer products company offering creative products and solutions for our customers through a diversified portfolio of brands.
 Our portfolio of brands include OXO, Hydro Flask, Osprey, Vicks, Braun, Honeywell, PUR, Hot Tools, Drybar, Curlsmith and Revlon, among others.
-As of May 31, 2024, we operated two reportable segments: Home & Outdoor and Beauty & Wellness.
+As of August 31, 2024, we operated two reportable segments: Home & Outdoor and Beauty & Wellness.